Decentralized Design and Plug-and-Play Distributed Control for Linear Multi-Channel Systems: Synthesis of Control Agents

 \subsection{Distributed State Observer and State Feedback}

-We construct a distributed controller as a combination of distributed state observer and a state feedback.
-In particular, we propose a control agent $i$ whose dynamics is given by
+We design the control agent as a combination of distributed state observer and a state feedback.
+In particular, the agent $i$ is given by

 where $\cN_i$ denotes the index set of the neighboring agents of agent $i$, and $\gamma \in \bR$ is the coupling gain to be designed.
 It is noted that the first two terms resemble the copy of the plant while the plant's input term $\sum_{j=1}^N B_j u_j = \sum_{j=1}^N B_j F_j \hat x_j$ is replaced with $NB_iF_i\hat x_i$.
 The third term serves the standard injection of output error, which is inflated $N$ times.
-The last term is the coupling that enables the communication with the neighbors, and is the main player that enforces synchronization of all $\hat x_i$.
+The last term is the coupling that enables the communication with the neighbors, and is the main player that enforces synchronization of all $\hat x_i \in \bR^n$.

 The intuition for the form \eqref{eq:prop} is rooted in the blended dynamics theorem \cite{JKim2016,JLee2020}, which can be roughly summarized as follows.
-(See \cite{BlendedBook} for more detailed summary of this approach.)
+(See \cite{BlendedBook} for a comprehensive summary of this approach.)
 For a network of heterogeneous dynamics